11th Workshop on Advances in Secure Electronic Voting

 Discussion Panel Submissions

-The workshop is also organizing a discussion panel, and we’re inviting speakers to send topics.
+The submission is an extended abstract (non-anonymous submission, 1 page for main body, and up to two pages for references).
+These will not appear in the LNCS proceedings.
 We will employ rolling deadline with a first-come, first served basis until all slots are filled.
 As a commitment, we require that people with selected topics to attend in-person.

 Program Chairs